Type: Moving Iron (MI)

 In the current Ortofon 2M series, the equivalent of the F15E is the 2M Red, also with a bonded elliptical stylus.
 I have found the 2M Red to be an impressive performer, with a very dynamic and detailed delivery for a budget cartridge, but I feel that it lacks the wide appeal of the F15E.
 The 2M Red can sound aggressive on bright material, while the F15E takes a more conciliatory stance.
 The Ortofon Super OM10 is probably somewhere between the two.
-In fact, the balance of the F15E is probably very close to the sweet-spot for many vinyl lovers.
+In fact, the balance of the F15E is likely very close to the sweet-spot for many vinyl lovers.

 For high-mass and medium-mass arms, the budget Audio Technica AT-VM95E delivers a weighty, dynamic sound in the same ballpark as the F15E.
 However, I feel that the F15E has the edge in terms of balance, definition and overall quality.

 The Ortofon F15E MkII is no longer available to buy new.
 It is not difficult to achieve one with a used cartridge body and a good-quality aftermarket stylus, but there are complications to look out for.

 Ortofon’s F series and FF series bodies are similar to the VMS series bodies (and they all use the same VMS technology).
 To an extent, the VMS/F/FF styli are interchangeable between VMS/F/FF bodies, with the following proviso.
 The stylus has a (plastic) plug at its rear which goes into a socket in the cartridge body.
 This plug has one of several different profiles, the most common ones being the H shape and hour-glass shape.
 Thus, the plug-shape of the stylus must match the socket-shape of the cartridge body.
 The F15E employs the hour-glass shape, as do the VMS series cartridges, shown on the left in the image below.